“And the disciples were first called Christians in Antioch” (Acts 11:26).

 Whether you are already an Orthodox Christian, or simply curious about Orthodox Christianity, we hope to welcome you soon to our parish.
 Please visit our Welcome page.

 Missions are start-ups, but many missions grow to become self-sustaining parishes.
-The vision of St. Peter’s is to reach out to anyone seeking Christ as he can be understood and known in our Orthodox Christian faith.
+This year (2021) we became a parish.
+Our vision remains the same The vision of St. Peter’s is to reach out to anyone seeking Christ as he can be understood and known in our Orthodox Christian faith.
 We also encourage Orthodox Christians who have been disenfranchised from their Church for one reason or another to attend.
 Also, there are many Orthodox Christians from countries where practicing their faith was not allowed until recently.
 We welcome you too.

-St. Peter’s is a mission of the Antiochian Orthodox Christian Archdiocese pastored by Fr.
+St. Peter’s is a Church of the Antiochian Orthodox Christian Archdiocese pastored by Fr.
 Johannes L. Jacobse (contact Fr.
 Hans).

 The Antiochian Orthodox Christian Archdiocese of North America

-St. Peter’s Orthodox Mission is a flegling parish of the Antiochian Orthodox Christian Archdiocese of North America, an autonomous missionary jurisdiction of the ancient Patriarchate of Antioch.
+St. Peter’s Orthodox Church is a parish of the Antiochian Orthodox Christian Archdiocese of North America, a jurisdiction of the ancient Patriarchate of Antioch.
 The bishops of our Archdiocese receive their authority and ministry from the current Patriarch of Antioch, Ignatius IV.

 The Orthodox congregation at Antioch, in a continuous, unbroken succession going back to the Apostles themselves, has preserved, maintained, and—when pushed to it by the enemies of Christ—died for the apostolic faith once committed to the saints.
 We know that “the disciples were first called Christians in Antioch” (Acts 11:26).
 Among the early Christians who resided and/or ministered in that congregation, history records the names of Peter, Paul, Barnabas, Luke, Silas, and Ignatius I, the second bishop of that city, who died as a martyr in Rome in the year 107.